 Sports betting is now a reality in New Jersey.

-Online sports betting becomes legal in New Jersey on July 11th, 2018.
+Online sports betting became legal in New Jersey on July 11th, 2018.
 The regulations that Governor Murphy signed into law allowing racetracks and casinos to begin taking wagers call for a 30-day waiting period after taking effect.
-This means sports betting may begin no sooner than July 14th.
-Any racetracks or casinos that are fully prepared may go live on that date.
+No online sportsbooks have gone live since that date passed, but things are moving in that direction as you read these very words.

 As soon as the first New Jersey betting sites go live, we’ll update this page with all the info you need to join the party.
 In the meantime, sports betting is now available at Monmouth Park and the Borgata.